 At Airport Clarion Hotel Copenhagen Airport – (2 minute walk from the airport) Connected to Terminal 3 by covered walkway, this is the closest hotel to the airport.
 No airport shuttle.
 Day rooms are available according to availability. » Check Rates

-Near Airport Quality Hotel Airport Dan – (7 minutes from the airport) Free airport shuttle available from 6:00AM to 9:45AM and evening hours (shuttle does not run mid-day). » Check Rates
+Near Airport Quality Hotel Airport Dan – (7 minutes from the airport) Free airport shuttle available daily from 6:00AM – 9:45AM and 6:00PM – 9:45PM.
+The bus picks up and drops off from the bus depot at Terminal 2, Exit B. » Check Rates

 Near Airport Ocean Hotel & Conference – (5 minutes from the airport) No airport shuttle.
-However, the hotel is close to public transport, and one stop away from the airport, about 8 minutes away. » Check Rates
+However, their is a metro stop 300 M from the hotel. » Check Rates

 To see more options there is a list of hotels near Copenhagen Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.